mind-inria/hidimstat/tools/documentation_developer/building_documentation.rst

     pip install .[doc]

-To build the documentation, you need to be in the ``docsolder:
+To build the documentation, you need to be in the `docs` folder:

 .. prompt:: bash